 Disruption of Water Cycles

 Forests are a vital component of the water cycle that regulates our rivers and precipitation patterns.
-Without trees, a process called evapotranspiration – the evaporation from land and release of water from plant leaves – would not occur.
-This would alter precipitation patterns which would lead to droughts around the world.
+Without trees, a process called evapotranspiration — the combined evaporation of water from land and plant surfaces, and the release of water from plant leaves — would be disrupted.
+This would alter precipitation patterns which could lead to droughts around the world.

 Increased Erosion and Flooding